karan-kapoor90/namswan/_posts/January/2020-01-17-paper-plain-dosa.md

 2. Soak urad dal for three hours seperately.
 3. Drain water from urad dal, belend into a smooth paste.
 4. Blend the rice and poha(add water if required to make a smooth paste)
-5. Mix urad dal batter and rice batter thouroughly.
+5. Mix urad dal batter and rice batter thoroughly.
 6. Cover and ferment in a warm place for 8-12 hours ( preferably over night).
 7. The batter should rise (this indicated that it has fermented) Mix the batter.
 8. In a new bowl take the amount of batter you want to use and add salt to it(add water if the consistency is thick)